makcim80/eCommerce-Application/README.md

 We will also implement performance optimization techniques such as lazy loading, pagination, or infinite scroll to handle a large number of products efficiently.

-## Technical requirements
-- TypeScript is used to write application code.
-- (Optional) using framework React, Angular, Vue etc.
-- Using eslint configured for TypeScript validation.
-- It is forbidden to use obsolete libraries (JQuery, etc.)

-## Repository requirements

 ##